Diacetyl: Regulation

 The European Commission has declared diacetyl is legal for use as a flavouring substance in all EU states.
 As a diketone, diacetyl is included in the EU's flavouring classification Flavouring Group Evaluation 11 (FGE.11).
 A Scientific Panel of the EU Commission evaluated six flavouring substances (not including diacetyl) from FGE.11 in 2004.
 As part of this study, the panel reviewed available studies on several other flavourings in FGE.11, including diacetyl.
 Based on the available data, the panel reiterated the finding that there were no safety concerns for diacetyl's use as a flavouring.

 In 2007, the European Food Safety Authority (EFSA), the EU's food safety regulatory body, stated its scientific panel on food additives and flavourings (AFC) was evaluating diacetyl along with other flavourings as part of a larger study.

 In 2007, the Flavor and Extract Manufacturers Association recommended reducing diacetyl in butter flavorings.
 Manufacturers of butter flavored popcorn including Pop Weaver, Trail's End, and ConAgra Foods (maker of Orville Redenbacher's and Act II) began removing diacetyl as an ingredient from their products.

 A 2010 U.S. OSHA Safety and Health Information Bulletin and companion Worker Alert recommend employers use safety measures to minimize exposure to diacetyl or its substitutes.

-In 2016, diacetyl was banned in e-liquids/e-cigarettes in the EU under the EU Tobacco Products Directive.
+Diacetyl is banned in e-liquids/e-cigarettes in the EU under the EU Tobacco Products Directive.